SaraMathews/Guernsey-quiz/README.md

 If the user got 5 or more correct answers an additional rewarding comment is displayed together with a smiley happy face underneath the users score.
 If the user gets fewer than 5 correct answers a different and encouraging comment is displayed under the user score.
 By immediately receiving the score with an appropriatle comment the user will be encouraged to either redo the quiz or perhaps consider visiting guernsey to explore the different subjects in the quiz.
 On the result page, the user can opt to check all of the correct answers in the quiz by clicking the check answers button.
 ### *Correct answer pages*
 On this page, all of the correct answers to the quiz are displayed in order.
-This will give the user correct information if he she got one or more answers wrong, but does not want to redo the quiz.
+This will give the user correct information if he she got one or More answers are wrong but I want to avoid redoing the quiz.

 ### *Features left to implement*
 Add more styling to radio buttons